MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ![Exclude terms from subject lines](../images/wpa/tutorials/exclude-terms-5.png)

-[NOT THE REAL TEXT]If your Workplace Analytics admin has chosen to hash subject lines, you cannot select keywords in the business-process-analysis feature.
+[NOT THE REAL TEXT]If your Workplace Analytics admin has chosen to exclude terms from subject lines, you cannot select keywords in the business-process-analysis feature.
 For this reason, if the **Hash subject lines** option is set to **Yes**, when you take the first step in the procedure to [Create a new business process](#create-a-new-business-process), you’ll see a warning stating that business-process analysis is unavailable.

 ## Related topics